-8. Bi-Monthly Reports to the Board (2nd meeting of the month)
+8. Monthly Reports to the Board (2nd meeting of the month)

 10. Executive Session

-At 8:45 p.m. motion by Mr. Gagne seconded by Mrs. Lamb, the Board unanimously voted to enter into executive session, pursuant to Title 1 §313, to discuss contractual and personnel matters.
+At 7:45 p.m. on a motion by Mr. Bond seconded by Ms. Moore, the Board unanimously voted to enter into executive session, pursuant to Title 1 § 313 to discuss personnel matters.

 Future meetings are held at 6:00 p.m. on the first and third Wednesday of the month, unless noted.
 The next Barre Town School Board meeting dates are:

-Mr. Gagne, the Board unanimously voted to adjourn at 9:45 p.m.
+by Ms. Moore, the Board unanimously voted to adjourn at 9:25 p.m.